Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 The setting up of global terminal operators took place in three main waves:

-• The first wave included companies like HPH, P&O Ports, and SSA, which expanded their operations on a geographical scale, thereby benefiting from the port privatization schemes in many regions across the world.
-HPH, which originated as a terminal operator in Hong Kong, first purchased Felixstowe, the largest UK container port.
+- The first wave began in the 1990s and included companies like HPH, P&O Ports, and SSA, which expanded their operations on a geographical scale, thereby benefiting from the port privatization schemes in many regions across the world.
+HPH, which originated as a terminal operator in Hong Kong, first purchased Felixstowe in 1991, the largest UK container port.
 It developed a portfolio of more than 50 terminals worldwide, including in Rotterdam and Shanghai.

-• As soon as the strategies of the pioneers proved to be successful, the second wave of companies started seeking expansion internationally, such as PSA, CSX World Terminals, and Eurogate.
+- As soon as the strategies of the pioneers proved to be successful, the second wave of companies started in the 2000s to seek expansion internationally, such as PSA, CSX World Terminals, and Eurogate.
 PSA has actively secured concessions in China and Europe, including Antwerp and Genoa.
 Like HPH, PSA originates from globally-oriented ports offering limited local terminal expansion opportunities.
 Local operators were thus encouraged to manage the constrained assets efficiently and to look abroad for expansion opportunities.

 A concentration of ownership among four major port holdings is taking place.
 While mergers and acquisitions are usually successfully completed, there are cases where they have triggered a regulatory response.
 For instance, in 2006, DPW acquired the terminal assets of P&O (Peninsular & Oriental Ports), further consolidating its global holdings.
 However, DPW was constrained to rescind the American assets of this transaction (terminals in Baltimore, Miami, New Orleans, New York, and Philadelphia) to the holding AIG (Ports America) due to political controversy; a Middle Eastern holding operating major American port terminals was perceived negatively in the post 9-11 context.